uwmadisoncals/cals-main-plugins/my-calendar/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.1.9 =

+* Undefined variable notice.
+* Disable Yoast canonical URL output on single events
+* Use same time variable in templates & in main layout.
+* Using default title template and empty time text, don't display unneeded colon.

+= 3.1.8 =

+* Bug fix: 'event_begin' is not always a string, so 'mc_event_date' not always registered correctly.
+* Update 'sortable' code to be prepared for My Calendar Pro 1.9.0.
+* Add 'mc_date_format()' function to get appropriate date format
+* Minor settings design changes.

+= 3.1.7 =

+* Add meta field '_mc_event_date' for use in My Tickets
+* Add option to disable output link using an explicit option.
+* Change the JS so popups are only attached to links.
+* Better UI with custom & deleted occurrences in recurring events.
+* Bug fix: sessions should only be started if a search has been performed.

 = 3.1.6 =